siljamdev/AshLib/documentation/ashfiles.md

 Usually, field names are separated like folders of a file system using dots (`.`).
 For example:
 `user.preferences.darkMode: true`

-You can visualize a list of all camps using:
+You can visualize a list of all fields using:
 ```cs
 Console.WriteLine(a.Visualize());
 ```